sigmacomputing/sigmaquickstarts/site/sigmaguides/src/02_2024_first_friday_features/02_2024_first_friday_features.md

 ## Embedding
 Duration: 20

+### Embedding workflows UI refresh
+The following UI changes have been applied to the embedding workflows in Sigma:

+1: Embed types now include `Secure` or `Public`.
+2: All references to `Application` and `User-backed` embedding have been removed.
+3: The former `APIs & Embed Secrets` page in the Administration portal is now labeled `Developer Access`.
+    - This page displays existing credentials and allows you to create new ones.
+4: The former Application Embedding Secret modal (accessible from the Developer Access page) is now labeled `Secure Embedding Credentials`.
+    - This modal displays the client ID and embed secret upon creation.

+In support of this, the [help documentation](https://help.sigmacomputing.com/docs/workbook-embedding-overview) and [Embed QuickStart series](https://quickstarts.sigmacomputing.com/?cat=embedding) have been refresh.

+### Hide run as recipient
+Embeds now support a `hide_run_as_recipient` parameter that allows you to hide the Run queries as recipient option in the `Send Now` and `Schedule Exports` modals.

+This removes the ability for embed users to configure exports that run queries using the recipient’s permissions and data access.

+A `Hide run as recipient` option has also been added to the Embed configurations panel in the embed sandbox.

 ### View embed URL in Embed Sandbox
 When an embed is loaded in the sandbox environment, you can now click a View Url option to display the embed URL.